• Skip to secondary menu

 What I like most about this book is that it takes such a classic Christmas tradition and redeems it with the true meaning of Christmas.
 I mean, who can resist lines like this description of the stable, ““The pigeons were nestled all snug in their beds, While visions of breadcrumbs danced ’round in their heads.”?

-A Child is Born - the best Christmas picture books about Jesus
+A Child is Born book cover - the best Christmas picture books about Jesus list

 A Child is Born by Margaret Wise Brown